moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 * Precompiled Contracts: https://docs.moonbeam.network/builders/build/canonical-contracts/precompiles/
 * Getting Started with Moonbeam Precompiles Workshop: https://youtu.be/mnqAbuQg-zw

-#### Judging Criteria
+### Judging Criteria
 Submissions will be judged based on 3 categories:

 * Technical Complexity - High scoring submissions in this category may demonstrate impressive technical skill and quality of implementation.
 * User Experience and Design - Can you abstract away complex cross-chain concepts into a simple and intuitive experience for the end user?
+* *For the Cross-Chain Bounty Only*: Cross-Chain Interoperability- Does your application contribute to a cross-chain connected future?
+The highest scoring submissions in this category will be built with interoperability in mind.
-* Creativity and Value Proposition - Are you making something users want?
+* *For the Precompile Bounty Only*: Creativity and Value Proposition - Are you making something users want?
 The highest scoring submissions in this category will be creative solutions that fulfill the needs of their users.
 Copy / paste deployments from other chains will be ranked lower in this category.

 [![Chainlink Price Feeds](https://img.youtube.com/vi/esmeaoQzj_8/hqdefault.jpg)](https://youtu.be/esmeaoQzj_8)